Country of Origin

 Financial interests: click here

-Today's gig is a brief comparison between Ancient Audio's Vintage Oslo II covered here; and this bigger Vintage Horten.
-It scales up the smaller single-driver box to a classic 2-way albeit with inverted array so mid/woofer on top.
-Otherwise it's still an active, still powered by class D, still DSP-corrected with the designer's very own processor chip running code specific to this model.
-When asked why bigger, designer Jarek replied being so pleased with the Oslo II's sound that he wanted to know what a better parts budget and higher built-in power might do.
+Today's gig started off as a just brief comparo of Ancient Audio's Vintage Oslo II covered here; and this bigger Vintage Horten.
+It scales up the smaller single-driver box to a classic 7-inch 2-way with STX drivers in an inverted array so mid/woofer on top.
+Otherwise it's still an active, still powered by class D if now 60wpc, still DSP-corrected with the designer's very own processor chip running code specific to this model.
+When asked why bigger, designer Jarek replied being so pleased with the Oslo II's sound that he wanted to push it with a higher parts budget and more power.
 His sonic aim was the €4'000 Midi 150 by Fram, a second brand he shepherds with a small consortium of specialist colleagues.
 Seeing how the Horten went into production, we'll assume that he met his mark.

-Jarek at present overhauls his website.
-Until its relaunch, there won't be more on the Vintage Horten.
-So be patient.
-This is just a teaser.
-Below is his 300B SET with switch-mode power supply.
-The mere concept suggests that Jarek's notion of ancient/retro doesn't exclude the latest tech.
+Below is Jarek's latest 300B SET with switch-mode power supply.
+The mere concept suggests that his notion of ancient/retro doesn't exclude the very latest tech.

 Likewise for his flagship dual mono CDP whose I²S interface relies on dual quads of individual sockets.
 In that sense, 'vintage' might be closer to production year like a bottled grape harvest.
 Either way, today's Horten comes from the very same stable.
 It has us suspect more than meets the eye.